cardano-scaling/hydra/docs/adr/2023-08-18_025-resource-based-api.md

   and that `ServerOutput` are just `projections` of the [internal event stream (see ADR-24)](/adr/24) into read `models` on the API layer.

-- Compose the API out of resource `models`, which compartmentalize the domain into topics on the API layer.
+- Compose a versioned (`/v1`) API out of resource `models`, which compartmentalize the domain into topics on the API layer.

   - A resource has a `model` type and the _latest_ value is the result of a pure `projection` folded over the `StateChanged` event stream, i.e. `project :: model -> StateChanged -> model`.